 I also showed them traffic sources, so where people are finding my website from.
 And then the popular topics, I just position them like that so that the brand understands on my website what am I talking about?
 Remember, we’re trying to get that alignment.

-We’re trying to position ourselves so that the Canons, so that the, who else has a lot of money, Sony, so that all the big brands can see, okay, these are the topics where we’re kind of aligned, right?
+We’re trying to position ourselves so that the Canons, who else has a lot of money, Sony, so that all the big brands can see, okay, these are the topics where we’re kind of aligned, right?
 We’re trying to paint that picture so that they go, yes, tick this audience.

 If you can show that you really understand your audience with survey insights, with verbatims of things that your audience are telling you, powerful, powerful picture and powerful, powerful story.
-So I have this section here that has a breakdown of surveys that I’ve done with my audience on the channel and also exit surveys that I have on my webinars as well.
+I have this section here that has a breakdown of surveys that I’ve done with my audience on the channel and also exit surveys that I have on my webinars as well.

-So and from that, I’m able to tell the story of, I understand, you know, that they haven’t lived stream yet.
+And from that, I’m able to tell the story of, I understand, you know, that they haven’t lived stream yet.
 I know which topics that they want to learn more about.
 I understand their fears and I understand their desires, and this is the verbatims from surveys that I’ve done, right?

-So this is so powerful, so insightful, beautiful little touch, big, big tip.
+This is so powerful, so insightful, beautiful little touch, big, big tip.
 Particularly if you’re a small creator collect that survey data, put it in your media kit, show the brand that you know your audience better than anyone.

 And this will help elevate you, and this will help make you an incredibly attractive option for them to do a deal with.
-So this is what I’ve done on this one, which is the survey audience insights.
+This is what I’ve done on this one, which is the survey audience insights.
 And then the one that you’ve all been waiting for is the sponsorship options.

-So I’ve got a page that has what I offer and what I’d like to offer the brand and how much I’ve actually priced it.
-So I haven’t included prices here because I feel a little bit sensitive about the prices and it really varies depending on the brand, depending on the project, depending on time.
+I’ve got a page that has what I offer and what I’d like to offer the brand and how much I’ve actually priced it.
+I haven’t included prices here because I feel a little bit sensitive about the prices and it really varies depending on the brand, depending on the project, depending on time.

-So these are the three options that I’ve come up with.
+These are the three options that I’ve come up with.
 You come up with the option that works for you.
 You may include with that an Instagram post, a Facebook post, a tweet, whatever it is.

 And that’s what I recommend you do as well.
 Yeah, that’s, that’s it.
 I’ve also put here brands that I’ve worked with.
-So you could put brands that you’ve worked with.
+You could put brands that you’ve worked with.
 You could also put, if you’re a smaller creator, other creators that you’ve worked with, which is a nice little, you know, touch to put so they can see alignment.
 All about alignment.